Introduction

 Gunaratna first met me in the summer of 1996 in Jaffna, Sri Lanka, when he was doing his Master of Arts at the Joan B. Kroc Institute for International Peace Studies at Notre Dame University.
 I was held as a prisoner of war in Sri Lanka, even though I had defected from the ranks of the Tamil Tigers.
 During this period, Gunaratna interrogated me for his book entitled “International & Regional Security Implications of the Sri Lankan Tamil Insurgency” (Sri Lanka: Alumni Association of the Bandaranaike Centre for International Studies, 1997).

-As an advisor to the government, Gunaratna recommended that the Sri Lankan security forces provide me an amnesty and release me from detention.
+As an advisor to the government, Gunaratna recommended that the Sri Lankan security forces provide me with amnesty and release me from detention.
 I genuinely thought that he was helping me be released from custody in Sri Lanka and go to Canada to make a clean break from the violence of a military life I had never chosen.
 I did not realize that Gunaratna would ploy to blackmail me into providing him with information on the Tamil Diaspora using my family, still in Sri Lanka, as collateral.
-The Sri Lankan Tamil Diaspora played a crucial role in funding the LTTE’s fight against the Sri Lankan government (ICG, 2010).
+The Sri Lankan Tamil Diaspora was crucial in funding the LTTE’s fight against the Sri Lankan government (ICG, 2010).

 He also introduced me to one of his colleagues, another professor from his center, Dr. Eugene de Silva, and said he would supervise my thesis.
-As Silva and I developed a professional relationship by emails and phone calls, I completed my thesis statement outlining the introduction and sent it to him within months.
+As Silva and I developed a professional relationship through emails and phone calls, I completed my thesis statement outlining the introduction and sent it to him within months.
 But when I clarified with Silva which university I should register and get this degree from, he replied that I would be getting the degree from a university in Denmark called Knightsbridge University.
 According to a higher education case study in the private sector, Knightsbridge University was not an accredited institute in Denmark (Kersey, 2006).
 Also, in 2009, the American Association of Collegiate Registrars and Admissions Officers listed the university as a diploma mill (Ezell, 2009).

 Thoughts/Interpretations

 When I asked them for their explanations, both Professor Gunaratna and Professor Silva were vague, contradicting, and blaming each other.
-Subsequently, I had a falling out with them and refrained from associating with them.
+Subsequently, I fell out with them and refrained from associating with them.
 But even after that, Gunaratna visited me in Canada again and debriefed me to gather more information about the LTTE front organizations operating internationally and co-authored another book entitled, “Countering Terrorism – Can We Meet the Threat of Global Violence?”.
 I realized that he again used me to advance his career goals without giving any credit to me.
 Gunaratna told me that he could not mention my name because he protected me as his source of information.
 “What a wonderful excuse, kind of pathetic…” I thought to myself.
-This kind of devious working of Gunaratna is a type of life-alienating communication as I draw on moralistic judgments by labeling someone (Rosenberg, 2003).
+This kind of devious work of Gunaratna is a type of life-alienating communication as I draw on moralistic judgments by labeling someone (Rosenberg, 2003).
 But in that situation, I felt like I was vulnerable and doing all this under extreme fear to protect my family back home, who were held as collateral by the Sri Lankan intelligence since Gunaratna was its linchpin.

 After all these experiences, I felt that the LTTE was fighting for a legitimate cause.
-However, I’m afraid I disagree with their violent methods such as using child soldiers, suicide bombings, etc. The LTTE was indoctrinating the young minds by saying that since the independence from Britain in 1948, the minority Tamil-Hindus in Sri Lanka were continuously oppressed and discriminated against by the majority Sinhala-Buddhists (DeVotta, 2002).
+However, I’m afraid I disagree with their violent methods, such as using child soldiers, suicide bombings, etc. The LTTE was indoctrinating young minds by saying that since the independence from Britain in 1948, the minority Tamil-Hindus in Sri Lanka were continuously oppressed and discriminated against by the majority Sinhala-Buddhists (DeVotta, 2002).
 I interpreted this as an analogy to my personal experience with Gunaratna and Silva.
-They both are Sinhala-Buddhists scholars from Sri Lanka, whereas I am a Tamil-Hindu student from Sri Lanka and a former LTTE cadre.
-From 1996 to 2009, Gunaratna made many promises, such as going to school at IDSS in Singapore, bringing my family to Canada, or getting a legitimate job with the Royal Canadian Mounted Police (RCMP) but alas, nothing ever materialized.
+They both are Sinhala-Buddhist scholars from Sri Lanka, whereas I am a Tamil-Hindu student from Sri Lanka and a former LTTE cadre.
+From 1996 to 2009, Gunaratna made many promises, such as going to school at IDSS in Singapore, bringing my family to Canada, or getting a legitimate job with the Royal Canadian Mounted Police (RCMP), but alas, nothing ever materialized.
 He did not keep any of his promises, just like all the “broken promises” by the successive Sri Lankan governments for the Tamil minorities’ grievances that nothing has ever been manifested since independence.

 Feelings

 When Gunaratna assured me that he would help me get my degree, I was delighted and hopeful.
 I felt like all the troubles I went through had not been in vain.
 I shared this exciting news with my family and friends.
-I exchanged encouraging emails with both professors and believed that I was going to get this degree.
+I exchanged encouraging emails with both professors and believed I would get this degree.
 I was so enthusiastic and motivated to achieve this goal in my life that I was doing extensive research on the subject day and night.
 I took time off from work and began writing my thesis.

 However, once I knew that getting this degree was a scam, I felt betrayed and depressed.
 I knew that the information I was providing was being used to obliterate LTTE once and for all.
 By doing this, I became a traitor in the eyes of the LTTE.
 I knew I had been responsible for destroying the Tamil people’s – my own people – only existing hope for freedom.
 Because of my actions, a separate homeland for Tamils was a dream that may never come to pass.
 The government of Sri Lanka had all but won the war because of my actions.
 I felt shame for betraying the Tamil people’s hopes and dreams, though it was to save my life and my family’s.
 This disloyalty was so far from what I could ever have wanted or imagined happening, but I knew nevertheless that this was my only choice.